NBA Game Previews for December 12, 2017

 By Dan Bruno

-The Dallas Mavericks play host to the Golden State Warriors, at American Airlines Center on Monday evening.
+The Dallas Mavericks play host to the San Antonio Spurs, at American Airlines Center on Tuesday evening.

 By Juan Pablo Aravena